 Another aspect of community life is the role played by young adults who have come through the Beth Tikvah Hebrew School program and are now leaders in the community.
 They are teachers, Torah Readers, youth advisors, leaders on USY Pilgrimage programs, and active in all aspects of synagogue and community activities.

-Richmond has three other synagogues: Chabad Richmond, Eitz Chaim, and Young Israel of Richmond.
-Richmond’s four synagogues, along with the Richmond Jewish Day School, participate together in the Kehila Society of Richmond, formed to facilitate community-wide planning.
+Richmond has three other synagogues: Chabad Richmond and The Bayit.
+Richmond’s three synagogues, along with the Richmond Jewish Day School, participate together in the Kehila Society of Richmond, formed to facilitate community-wide planning.

 Beth Tikvah Congregation